Modern Slavery Statement

 Organisational structure and supply chains

-Power NI is part of the Energia Group ("the Group"), the leading independent energy company in Ireland.
+Power NI is part of the Energia Group (formerly known as the Viridian Group) (“the Group”), the leading independent energy company in Ireland.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our Modern Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.